Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

-Yams, which are related to grasses and lilies, are native to the tropical areas of Africa and Asia.
-They were introduced to the New World by the Portuguese and Spanish.
-They are well-adapted to the tropical climate of Caribbean countries.
+Yams (Dioscorea alata), which are related to grasses and lilies, are native to the tropical areas of Africa and Asia.
+They were introduced to the New World by the Portuguese and Spanish who were introduced to them via their Asian and African colonies.
+Yams are well-adapted to the tropical climate of Caribbean countries which closely resembles the climate of their native lands.

 There are more than 600 varieties of yams, 95% of which are grown in Africa.
 They are dryer and starchier than sweet potatoes.
 Yams are a staple food in the areas where they are grown because their dryness means that they will store well.
 This is important because those countries have a rainy season when food can be difficult to come by.
 Rainy seasons are common in tropical areas.
 Yams require a humid, tropical environment to grow.

-It is the tubers of the plants that are eaten.
+It is the tubers,which grow underground, of the plants that are eaten.
 The tubers range in size from a small potato up to 5 pounds.
 They have a dark skin which looks like bark and can be very hard.
 The inner flesh can be white, red or purple.

 Yams can be prepared different ways.
 They are usually boiled and mashed, then added to dishes or dried and ground into a powder which then is made into a porridge type dish.
 They can also be fried, roasted, baked, grilled, smoked and barbequed.

-Sweet potatoes are related to morning glories.
+Sweet potatoes (Ipomoea batatas) are related to morning glories.
 They are native to Central and South America and were widely eaten by the indigenous cultures of those areas.

 Sweet potatoes are also found on islands in the Pacific Ocean.
 No one is sure how they got there, whether it was the intrepid sailors who explored the Pacific Ocean landing in the New World and bringing back sweet potatoes to their home islands or if it was adventurous sailors from the New World who brought them to the Pacific islands.